-Saffron is packed with rich chemical compounds and has anti-inflammatory and cytotoxic properties that help various health conditions.
+Saffron is packed with rich chemical compounds and has anti-inflammatory and cytotoxic properties that have various health benefits.
 Consuming Saffron helps ease hypertension, reverse type-2 diabetes, and aid in relieving different metabolic disorders.

-Apart from that, Saffron is an irreplaceable spice used in dishes as it is hard to find a substitute for the rich flavour and subtle earthy aroma this spice offers.
+Apart from that, Saffron is an irreplaceable spice used in dishes as it is hard to find a substitute for the rich flavor and subtle earthy aroma this spice offers.

 What makes Saffron so expensive?